The A.C. Gilbert Company

 The cereal company, General Mills, bought the Lionel product line, but not the corporation itself.
 In 1979 General Mills, under the name Fundimensions Division, based in Mt.
 Clemens, Michigan, resurrected the American Flyer product line, with little success.
 You can identify these models by looking at the label underneath, which will state "Lionel/Fundimensions".
 In the meantime "Lionel Corporation" continued as a holding company for a variety of toy stores around the country and wasn't really involved in toy trains anymore.
 In 1993 they went out of business for good.

-In 1986 the new Lionel, LLC, an entirely different corporation from the original Lionel company, bought the toy train product line from General Mills.
-For a period of time famous musician Neil Young was on the board of directors of Lionel.
-He invented and holds some patents related to Lionel's sound and electronics.
-Of course, Lionel's main business is O-scale trains, but they are now also actively producing both re-issues and newly-tooled engines, cars, and accessories under the American Flyer name.
+In 1986 Lionel, LLC, owned by Richard Kughn, an entirely different corporation from the original Lionel company, bought the brand name and product line from General Mills.
+In 1994 famous musician, and part owner, Neil Young invented and holds some patents related to Lionel's TMCC system (digital command control).
+In 1995 Richard Kughn sold his interest to Wellspring Capital Management (80%) and Neil Young (20%, up through 2008).
+This is the Lionel company that is still in business today.
+Lionel's main business is O-scale trains, but they are now also actively producing both re-issues and newly-tooled engines, cars, and accessories under the American Flyer name for S-scale.
 Their products are backward-compatible with original American Flyer track, but they are also starting to make some of their models more true-to-scale.